Courseiva

 • D.Least privilege; correct the role permissions to only what is necessary

 Why D: Correct: Least privilege is violated because the employee has more permissions than needed.
-The immediate action is to correct the role permissions and revert the misconfiguration (C).
-Option A is wrong because the employee did not misuse the privilege; Option B is wrong because disabling the account prevents work; Option D is wrong because removing the role altogether is too broad.
+The immediate action is to correct the role permissions to only what is necessary (option D).
+Option A is wrong because separation of duties is not the violated principle; the employee did not misuse the privilege, so disabling the account is too extreme.
+Option B is wrong because accountability is not the issue, and removing the role from all employees is overly broad.
+Option C is wrong because revoking the employee's access permanently is too harsh and does not address the root cause.

 This CC practice question is part of Courseiva's free ISC2 certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the CC exam.